-1950 - Backgammon was especially popular with Club members, it was played more assiduously than at any other London Club.
-Large sums were won and lost; the leading players in the mid 50s were the Marques of Milford Haven, Lord Pender and Rupert Bellville.
+1950 - Backgammon was especially popular with club members, it was played more assiduously than at any other London club.
+Large sums were won and lost; the leading players in the mid 50s were the Marquess of Milford Haven, Lord Pender and Rupert Bellville.
 A member, Charles Jerdawin, won the world championship in 1968.
 During the 60s ladies have been admitted for dinner.

 1970 - During the early 70s financial difficulties led to the closure of the St. James’s Club.

 1980 - The St. James’s Club reopened thanks to international sportsman and financier Peter De Savary using the premises at 7-8 Park Place.
 These were originally built in 1892 as apartments for gentlemen.

 The club regained its popularity and it became well known as a place for good food, good wine and the best parties, usually hosted by someone from the film world.
 The club committee was chaired by Sir John Mills.

 Members included Liza Minelli, Dudley Moore, Peter Townshend, Sir Michael Caine, Sir Sean Connery, Tim Rice, Michael Parkinson and Lord Attenborough.
 And with visits by Sir Elton John as well as Tom Selleck and Christopher Reeve, it is not surprising that it became known as one of London’s most popular clubs.